Ad Noctum: Circuit(ry is Dark)

 “An idée fixe.
 The name of the mythic romantic ideal, obviously.”

-“Shut up,” Rush and his doppelgänger say, simultaneously.
+“Pick up a book,” Rush and his doppelgänger say simultaneously.

-“Well, I am the optimistic one,” he says to them both, then turns to Rush.
-“Nick, you’re almost certainly gonna to have to put up with some bullshit from me before I actually get around to helping you.
+The soldier snorts, then turns to Rush.
+“Nick, you’re gonna need to put up with some bullshit from me before I get around to helping you.
 But it’ll be worth it.”

-“Some?” his doppelgänger says, amused, around the cigarette in his teeth.
+“Some?” his doppelgänger says around the cigarette in his teeth.
 “Some bullshit?”

 “What a terribly specific request.”
 Rush coolly reverse-guns his lighter.
-“One might be forgiven for thinking it’s happened before.”
+“Anything else you’d like to add?”

 “Don’t give up on me,” the soldier says.